Venafi/blueprint-securesoftwarepipeline/README.md

 #### Control-5: Only dependencies from trusted registries can be used

-Modern software dependency managers, including npm, maven , Nuget, pip, and others, rely on declaring the dependencies required for the application and then fetching them at build time.
+Modern software dependency managers, including `npm`, `maven`, `Nuget`, `pip`, and others, rely on declaring the dependencies required for the application and then fetching them at build time.
 By configuring the dependency manager to only allow connections to an authorized list of registries, these attacks can be blunted by keeping malicious packages in the public registries from entering the pipeline.

 The trusted repository can also ensure that security policies are enforced on dependencies, for example ensuring that only dependencies that are free of critical or high vulnerabilities can be used.
 Implementing a control at the repository that throws an error when a component with known vulnerabilities is requested helps to reduce the chances of an attack against a known vulnerability downstream.